Persecution of Uyghurs in China

 The Chinese government denies having committed human rights abuses in Xinjiang.
 International reactions have varied, with its actions being described as the forced assimilation of Xinjiang, as ethnocide or cultural genocide, or as genocide.
 Those accusing China of genocide point to intentional acts they say violate Article II of the Genocide Convention, which prohibits "acts committed with intent to destroy, in whole or in part", a "racial or religious group" including "causing serious bodily or mental harm to members of the group" and "measures intended to prevent births within the group".

-At the United Nations, several countries, predominantly in North America and Europe, signed letters condemning the China's policies.
-On the other hand, several countries, predominantly in Asia and Africa, signed letters supporting the policies as an effort to combat terrorism in the region.
+At the United Nations, several countries, predominantly North American or European, signed letters condemning China's policies.
+Whilst other countries, predominantly Asian or African, signed letters supporting the policies as an effort to combat terrorism in the region.
 In 2020, a case brought to the International Criminal Court was dismissed because China is not a party to the Rome Statute, meaning the ICC could not investigate them.
 In 2021, the United States Department of State declared China's actions as genocide, and legislatures in several countries have passed non-binding motions doing the same, while other parliaments, condemned the policies as "severe human rights abuses" or crimes against humanity.
-In a 2022 assessment by the UN Human Rights Office, the United Nations (UN) stated that China's policies and actions in the Xinjiang region may constitute crimes against humanity, though it did not use the term genocide.
+In a 2022 assessment, the Office of the United Nations High Commissioner for Human Rights (OHCHR) stated that China's policies and actions in the Xinjiang region may constitute crimes against humanity, though it did not use the term genocide.
+In 2026, the OHCHR described China's policies toward the Uyghurs as potentially amounting to "forcible transfer and/or enslavement as a crime against humanity."

 Background

-A Uyghur man from Kashgar, a city in Xinjiang, China.